tyrbo/blog.turing.io/source/2014-09-26-the-pivot-airlift.markdown

 ## Conclusion

-Overall, the biggest challenges and struggles we faced while working with the project were a result of the legacy code we inherited.
+The biggest challenges and struggles we faced while working with the project were a result of the legacy code we inherited.
 The design decisions we made and our excellent teamwork allowed us to overcome any issues we faced, ensuring that we delivered a working and relatively polished product.

 Thank you,